Medications:

 Illness:

-Student Health and Illness Policy
+RCS Student Health and lllness Protocol

 Screenings:

-Students will have 3 annual screenings: Hearing, Dental and Vision.
+Students will have 3 annual screenings: Hearing, Dental, and Vision.

 Hearing screenings are performed by an audiometrist from Keystone AEA annually to kindergarten, 2nd, and 7th graders in the fall by the AEA as well as for new students who have moved into the state at the elementary level (kindergarten-5th grade).
 Students not passing a routine hearing screening with the audiometrist will be seen for further screening/testing by an audiologist from Keystone AEA.
 Follow-up testing may occur periodically if previous hearing test results were not within normal limits.
 Parents/Guardians not wishing their child's hearing to be screened/tested should notify the school nurse/health office at the beginning of the year.
 Keystone AEA will directly mail results to the parent/guardian if further follow-up is needed.